ThomasMTT/archcat-linux/README.md

    - Follow the on-screen prompts to complete the setup.

 ## archcat CLI
-The [archcat command](https://github.com/ThomasMTT/archcat-cli) allows you to install predefined modules, representing specific groups of software packages, system configurations, or additional repositories.<br>
+The [Archcat command](https://github.com/ThomasMTT/Archcat-cli) allows you to install predefined modules, representing specific groups of software packages, system configurations, or additional repositories.<br>
 To use "archcat" simply run the command from a terminal after completing the initial Archcat installation.

 ### Using archcat